sh123/codec2_talkie/README.md

 - Gaps in received audio
   - If indicator often changes between RX/IDLE on the receiver side when sender and recipient are close by then
     - most likey you do not have enough bandwidth, use higher throughput modem mode, for LoRa modems you need approximately 170% of data rate for the given codec2 bitrate
-    - modem goes into RX state immediately after sending first packet, increase TxTail parameter for your modem, so it will longer before switching to RX
+    - modem goes into RX state too fast after sending first packet, increase TxTail parameter for your modem, so it will longer TX tail before switching to RX

 # TODO
 - Parrot mode, so speech coming from aether will be transmitted back (testing or digirepeating)